 “Say, what a lot of fish there are!”
 When you teach her to make patterns with all those fish, you are teaching her ALGEBRA.
 (Yes, Mama, you can take the bragging rights!)

-Assuming you don’t REALLY have old and new fish sitting around your house, let’s use the pompoms.
-Pull out a cookie sheet and encourage your child to copy your pattern or create her own.
-Here are some patterns to try out:
+Assuming you don’t REALLY have old and new fish sitting around your house, pull out those pompoms from earlier and a cookie sheet (to contain the mess)

 - Single Pattern Train: ABCD ABCD ABCD

 Not only is she using her brain for reasoning skills, she can review her colors at the same time!

 Did you know that many tests consider identifying patterns as one of the strongest indicators of intelligence?
 It’s that important!